 You Can Share Links, Images and Videos on Twitter; which Can Be Collected Into Twitter Moments, which are the stories featured on other platforms.

+Twitter Was Also The First Social Media Site To Use Hashtags; Which Is An Important Tool To Help People Find Content.

+Insider Tips for Using Twitter for Advertising:

 Update Your Twitter Account Daily; With Content Suitable For Your Target Audience.

-Inspirational Quotes, Useful Posts, Relevant Images and More.
+These Include: Inspirational Quotes, Useful Posts, Relevant Images and More.
 You can always hire someone to help you find and post this content.

+Grow Your Twitter Community by Producing Content That Your Followers Would Want To Retweet And Be Mentioned by Twitter Influencers.

 Use Twitter Analytics To Understand Your Audience and Flesh Out Your Buyer Personas.
 Then You Can Use Twitter Ads To Target Promotions To The Right Customers.